chris-kehl/neuralNetworksBasic/README.md

 The data sets can be in the digital-recognizer competition, or the digital-recognition data set provided by Kaggle.  https://www.kaggle.com/c/digit-recognizer

 The last few lines we've set the algorithm to attempt to recognize wild numbers that were captured with a cellphone from hand written images and a few images produced with Gimp.
 The Gimp images did ok;however, the algorithm struggled with the photos form the cellphone.

+In addition, a simple neural network for a baseball game predictions are used.
+These came from a simple neural network book I am studying "Grokking Deep Learning" very simple and easy to follow.
+I am using Google Colab for these notebooks.